amromics/panta/README.md

-# AMR-Viz
+# AMomics

-## Welcome to AMR-Viz
+## Welcome to AMRomics

-**AMR-Viz** is a software package to analyze, visualize and manage microbial genomics data collections.
+**AMRomics** is a software package to analyze microbial genomics data collections.
-It provides and end-to-end analysis pipeline to take in a collection of

-for end to end analysis of microbial genomics.

-\rovides end-to-end analysis of bacterial genomics

-genomics analysis antimicrobial resistant bacteria.
-The core of AMR-Viz is a pipeline that bundles the current best practice for multiple aspects of AMR analyses.
-The pipeline analysis results are represented and visualized via a web application.
+It provides a pipeline that bundles the current best practice for multiple aspects of AMR analyses.
+The pipeline analysis results can be represented and visualized via a web application.
 The web application also provides efficient data management.

-AMR-Viz is written in python, and its web back-end is implemented with nodejs.
-It includes the followings dependencies:
+AMRomics is written in python, it includes the followings dependencies:
  * blast (known to work with 2.10.1+)
  * samtools (1.11)
  * trimmomatic (0.39)